Some U.S. automakers go slow on automatic emergency braking systems

 Ford spokeswoman Elizabeth Weigandt said the automaker offers automatic emergency braking on a number of vehicles and has “a plan to standardize over time.”

-Fiat Chrysler backs the 2022 commitment, and a spokesman said it is offering automatic emergency braking on a growing number of vehicles.
+Fiat Chrysler backs the 2022 commitment and a spokesman said it offers forward collision warning systems, which alert drivers to objects or vehicles in front of them but do no activate the brakes, on a number of vehicles.

 Jason Levine, executive director of the Center for Auto Safety, said automakers are “playing roulette with the lives of consumers who cannot afford safety as a luxury.”
 He said NHTSA must write mandatory regulations, not rely on a voluntary agreement.